 I am also available for online sessions at this time should you require personalised strategies.

 © copyright.
 May not be reproduced without acknowledgement to the author.
-Written by Kim Norton 29th March, 2020.
+Written by Kim Norton 29th March, 2020 and edited on 12th August, 2020.